 People have certain expectations for the type of content that each part of the app presents to them.
 They expect to see content from friends and relatives in their Stories, while the Explore page is meant for discovering quality content from users they do not follow.

-The ML algorithms use certain user activities for insights that Instagram refers to as "signals".
+The Instagram machine learning algorithms use certain user activities for insights that Instagram refers to as "signals".
 Signals include what a person posted, when and how often a person posts content, user preferences towards particular types of content, etc.

 These signals are used in ranking systems for Instagram posts like the Home Feed Ranking System and Explore Ranking System.

 The most essential signals across Feeds, Stories and Explore are defined below: